-The amount of Precipitable Water Vapor (PWV) present in the Earth's atmosphere can heavily impact on mid-infrared observations, with the effect strongly depending on wavelength.
-Whereas a PWV column of 3 mm or larger is generally acceptable for observations in the N-band, the sensitivity of observations in the Q-band depends strongly on the PWV contents, and can only be carried out for PWV columns below 3 mm.
-Operations-wise, a prior knowledge of the PWV content seriously impacts the efficiency of service and visitor mode observations with VISIR.
-Therefore, real-time PWV monitoring is available using a RPG L-HATPRO radiometer which was installed at Paranal as part of the VISIR upgrade project.
-The commissioning of the PWV monitor shows that it meets all specifications:
+The amount of Precipitable Water Vapor (PWV) in the Earth's atmosphere, usually measured in millimeters, has an impact on the atmospheric transmission in a wavelength dependent way.
+Whereas a PWV column of 3 mm or larger is still acceptable for performing quality observations in the N-band, Q-band observations must be carried out with PWV columns below the value of 3 mm.

-- PWV range $0.5 9.0 \,\mathrm{mm}$ validated
+For efficient night-time operations, up-to-date knowledge of the PWV column is a requirement for successfull mid-IR observations.
+Paranal performs real-time PWV monitoring via a RPG L-HATPRO radiometer (in use since the VISIR upgrade project in 2012).
+The automous radiometer provides the following information:

-- PWV precision: ca. 30 μm
+• PWV range $0.5 - 9.0 \,\mathrm{mm}$

-- PWV accuracy: ca. 0.1 mm
+\bullet PWV precision: ca. 30 $\mu\mathrm{m}$

-- High time resolution (sec)
+• PWV accuracy: ca. 0.1 mm

-- All sky pointing, 2D capability
+• High time resolution (sec)

-- Autonomous operation
+• All sky pointing, 2D capability

-The median PWV over Paranal is 2.1 mm, with strong seasonal variations (see Fig. 2).
+The median PWV over Paranal is 2.1 mm with strong seasonal variations (see Fig. 2).
 The fraction of time in which the PWV contents over Paranal is lower than 1 mm is about 10%.
 For observations conducted in service mode, the PWV value is a user-defined constraint parameter.